-The Psychology Faculty will review candidate transfers on a case by case basis.
-Should a transfer be granted, admission requirements must be met but on a maximum of 6 credit hours will be accepted as transfer credit.
+For transfer requirements, the Professional Counseling Faculty will review prospective candidate transfers on a case by case basis, but transfer credit may be accepted.
+Should a transfer be granted, admission requirements must be met.
+A minimum of 36 hours must be completed at Truett McConnell University.